RosettaCommons/documentation/internal_documentation/RosettaAcademy.md

 A similar tool to FoldIt is available for RNA.
 It was developed by Rhiju Das' lab at Stanford (http://www.stanford.edu/~rhiju/).
 You can play and learn about it here: http://eterna.cmu.edu/web/

 ## Introduction to Linux
 To know about how to navigate a terminal in Linux, you need to learn some basic commands.
+Learning some basic tricks with BASH coding often proves useful in expediting your workflow.
 There are plenty of resources available on the web:
 * http://www.my-guides.net/en/guides/linux/basic-linux-commands
 * http://www.debianhelp.co.uk/commands.htm